rotundasoftware/cartero/README.md

 	// (default: undefined) An array of "preprocessing tasks" to be performed on your assets,
 	// such as compiling scss or coffee.
 You may include an entry for any task in this array,
 	// as long as the task is available and registered using `grunt.loadNpmTasks` (just as if
 	// you were to run the task yourself from your gruntfile).
-You can also supply options
-	// that will be forwarded along to the task.
-Cartero has a registry of common tasks for
-	// which it stores input and output file extensions: coffee, sass,  stylus, less.
-	// If you use another task, you must also specify an "inExt" and "outExt" property in the
-	// entry for the task, as described below in the comments on `minificationTasks`. preprocessingTasks : [ {
-		name : "coffee",
-		options : {
-			sourceMap : true
-		}
-	}, {
-		name : "sass"
-	} ],

-	// (default: undefined) An array of "minification tasks" to be performed on your assets
-	// *in prod mode only*, such as minifying css or javascript.
-This option works just like the
-	// preprocessingTasks option, except that Cartero has no registry for minification tasks,
-	// so you must also specify an "inExt" property for each task, which determines the file
-	// type of files on which the task will be applied.
-You may also optionally specify an "outExt"
-	// property, which will replace the inExt file extension, once the files have been processed. minificationTasks : [ {
-		name : "htmlmin",
-		inExt : ".tmpl",
-		options : {
-			removeComments : true
-		}
-	}, {
-		name : "uglify",
-		inExt : ".js",
-		options : {
-			mangle : false
-		}
-	} ],

-	// (default: undefined) An array of "preprocessing tasks" to be performed on your assets,
-	// such as compiling scss or coffee.
-You may include an entry for any task in this array,
-	// as long as the task is available and registered using `grunt.loadNpmTasks` (just as if
-	// you were to run the task yourself from your gruntfile).
-You task will be run on all files
+The task will be run on all files
-	// with the "inExt" file extension.
-The file extensions will be be changed to "outExt", if
+	// with the `inExt` file extension, and will output files with the `outExt` extension, if
 	// provided.
-You can also provide options that will be forwarded along to the task. preprocessingTasks : [ {
+You can also provide an `options` property that will be forwarded to the task. preprocessingTasks : [ {
 		name : "coffee",
 		inExt : ".coffee",